What would life look like if you followed the path of your heart instead of the pre-paved path of “shoulds” of societal or familial expectations?

 Our rational, conscious mind is only roughly about 10% of our operational mind, which is why cognitive methods alone are limited.
 The other 90%, which includes our emotional and instinctual circuitry, is subconscious.
 It’s what we need to address and explore if we want to bring about change and transformation.

-Dream analysis (aka dream tending) is one of the interesting and effective depth psychological tools I often integrate into session work to bring about new insights and understandings.
+Dream analysis aka dream tending is a fascinating and effective depth psychological tool that I often integrate into session work to bring about new insight and understanding.
 Dreaming is essential to our health and well-being.
 Generally we dream every night, and regardless of whether or not we remember, they are a helpful way our psyche processes through and digests the emotional dynamics of the day.
 However, when remembered, dreams can provide us powerful material from our subconscious and collective unconscious for gaining deeper insights, understanding, and guidance about what is going on in our lives at a deeper level.
 Though you might initially think that dreams seem nonsensicle and maybe a bit kooky and weird, dreams actually speak quite clearly but in a dream language that takes some time to understand and are one of your most valuable tools.
 I encourage my clients to bring their dreams in to session on a regular basis.

 To get started, buy yourself a new notebook solely for dream journaling and keep it open to a fresh page at your night table along with a working pen.
 Before you go to sleep each night, ask for a dream to come to you, perhaps about an issue or concern you are dealing with.
 By intentioning the dream and the action of placing the notebook open, your invitation to your subconscious will likely bring forward a dream you remember within a few days.
 As soon as you awake from the dream, even if it is the middle of the night, write down all you remember.